Skip to main content

 “Like Madan Rai.
 He can give away some of their strategy to us.”
 Ravi Varman murmured.

 A scroll had also reached Maanwari.
 Rani Smriti looked grim as Mandakini Devi gasped.
 She knew Shivanandan was posted in the capital.
 He would never let this happen as long as he was alive.
 Did that mean he was not?
 Mandakini cursed herself.
 She was always bad luck to those around her.
 Could Ishaan Dev come out of this loss and betrayal?
 She shut herself in the room and refused to eat or drink.
 Her maids tried.
 Rani Smriti and the kin of Maanwari tried.
 She didn’t open her door.
 But Rani Smriti couldn’t afford to let a Suryapalian royal fall ill under her watch.
-There was too much at stake and everyone was on the edge.
+There was too much at stake, and everyone was on the edge.
 She let Rajputra Mrityunjoy knock.
 There was no way his grandmother would refuse to open the door to him.
-Rajputra Mrityunjoy did not understand why when he offered his food with his tiny hands to his grandmother insisting her to eat, she hugged him and cried.
-It was not until the noon of the next day that her fears would be put to rest by a letter from Shivanandan himself.
+Rajputra Mrityunjoy did not understand why, when he offered his food with his tiny hands to his grandmother, insisting that she eat, she hugged him and cried.
+It was not until noon of the next day that her fears would be put to rest by a letter from Shivanandan himself.
 That was the longest night of Mandakini’s life.

 Maharani Priyambada wanted to see her husband and hold her son.
 She had the urge to tell him to reach any terms of the treaty and stop the war.
-All her traumas came back to her and no matter how much Urvi reassured her that the spies said they were doing well, she was not convinced.
+All her traumas came back to her, and no matter how much Urvi reassured her that the spies said they were doing well, she was not convinced.
 She even questioned the authenticity of the letter that Shivanandan sent about reclaiming the capital.
 Urvi was worried for her mistress.
 That was when she received the news of Mahendra’s death.
 For a moment, Urvi was numb.
-It was as though her senses were not working or she didn’t know how to react.
-Either way, she prayed for the departed souls at the shrine, like she did every day, telling the Goddess in all honesty, that she forgave the man for his sins.
+It was as though her senses were not working, or she didn’t know how to react.
+Either way, she prayed for the departed souls at the shrine, like she did every day, telling the Goddess in all honesty that she forgave the man for his sins.
 Then she prayed for Devdoot’s safety.
 She also prayed that her mistress could gain her confidence back.
 She didn’t know what it was that Maharani Priyambada needed to make herself feel useful and significant again.
 But she also didn’t know her answers would come in a way least anticipated by her.

 Comments